+UNIT 1 & 2

-In this General course students explore health as a dynamic quality of life.
-They will consider the way in which beliefs and attitudes influence health decisions and learn how to plan and take action that will promote their own and the health of others.
-They examine the impact of social and environmental factors on health and use inquiry skills to investigate and respond to relevant issues.
+In this ATAR course students explore health as a dynamic quality of life.
+They examine the impact of social, environmental, economic and biomedical determinants on health and their collective contribution to health disparities, as well as exploring approaches to address barriers which prevent groups from experiencing better health.
+Students apply inquiry skills to examine and analyse health issues, develop arguments and draw evidence-based conclusions.
 The course also provides students with opportunities to develop skills that will enable them to pursue careers in health promotion, research or community health care.

-Year 12 GTHEA
+Year 12 ATHEA

+Estimated Charges: \$60

+Prerequisites

+Pass AEHEA.